yusdacra/website/src/index.md

 # About

 Hi, I'm dusk (aka yusdacra)!
 This is where I post about stuff.
-Feel free to send an e-mail or DM me on Matrix / Discord if you have anything to ask.
+Feel free to send an e-mail or DM me on Matrix if you have anything to ask.

 + Contact:
   - Matrix: [@dusk:gaze.systems](https://matrix.to/#/@dusk:gaze.systems)
-  - Discord: dusk\#7476
   - E-Mail: y.bera003.06@pm.me
   - GitHub: <https://github.com/yusdacra>
   - Gitea: <https://git.gaze.systems/dusk>